Last Updated: March 22, 2019

-If you’re an avid foodie like me, I suppose you’ll be able to relate to the sheer excitement I get from seeing rows upon rows of sumptuous good eats all lined up, ready to be devoured.
+If you’re an avid foodie like me, you’ll be able to relate to the sheer excitement I get from seeing rows upon rows of sumptuous good eats all lined up and ready to be devoured.

 What I love most about buffets is the freedom to savour as much good food as I can, without (that much) judgement from others.

-Edge at Pan Pacific Singapore features seven open kitchens where master chefs concoct an array of Asian and Pacific Rim cuisine.
-The restaurant exhibits a culinary experience like no other, and promises diners a theatrical gastronomic tour.
+Edge at Pan Pacific Singapore features seven open kitchens where master chefs whip up an array of Asian and Pacific Rim cuisine.
+The restaurant provides a culinary experience like no other, and promises diners a theatrical gastronomic tour.

-Special themed nights like a Meat Buffet on Tuesday nights and a Seafood Night on Wednesdays and Thursdays add some spice to the wide selection on offer.
+Special themed nights like Seafood Night on Wednesdays and Thursdays add some spice to the wide selection on offer.